Program Information & Applications

 Program Year Schedule

-The City of South Portland Community Development program typically accepts applications for the upcoming program year beginning in December with a due date in mid-January.
+The City of South Portland Community Development program typically accepts applications for the upcoming program year beginning in October with a due date in mid-January.
 Applications are then reviewed by City staff and the Community Development Advisory Committee, who develop funding recommendations for the City Council.
 Grant funds become available July 1st.
-Program Year 2017 Schedule
+PY 2018 SCHEDULE.docx

-Please click on program below to download application.
+Please click on the program below to download an application.

 The City program currently offers applications for funding in the following categories: